kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/modules/06.oauth/lab.md

 ## OAuth tutorial (medium)

-Using the second tutorial, install Dex and reproduce all the steps with the `npx openid-cli-usage` application using GitHub as a backend connector and PRCE since your React application is a public application.
+Using the second tutorial, install Dex and reproduce all the steps with the `npx openid-cli-usage` application using GitHub as a backend connector and PKCE since your React application is a public application.
 Don't forget to acticate CORS in the Dex configuration, we will need it for the next task.

 ## OAuth integration (hard)